How to Build a Business Development Training Program that Works

 This ensured that every participant had support, accountability and reinforcement beyond the classroom.

-In collaboration with the firm’s Learning & Development team, Unison delivered a six-month program that included:
+In collaboration with the firm’s business development support team, Unison delivered a meaningful training program that included:

 • A resource-rich learner portal